tradecloud/tradecloud-docs-api-v2/forecast/slimstock.md

 ## Lines

 `lines`: a forecast contains one or multiple lines.
-A forecast line contains item, period and demand in this period.Lines are grouped into a schedule based on the same `buyerItemNumber`.
+A forecast line contains item, period and demand in this period.
+Lines are grouped into a schedule based on the same `buyerItemNumber`.
 When multiple lines with the same `buyerItemNumber` are provided, the item data of an arbitrary line will be used.

 ### Item